-China is a nice country, just like most of others you are planning to visit, so in order to enjoy your travelling don’t take a lot of things.
+China is a nice country, just like most of the others you are planning to visit, so in order to enjoy your travelling don’t take a lot of things.
 First of all, don’t forget about documents and be as careful as possible.
-And always take an address of you hotel with you – most of population can’t speak English.
+And always take the address of your hotel with you – most of the population can’t speak English.
 Then, clothes – we have already talked about them.
 Medicine – take medicine of general use and, of course, some special medicine, that you can need.
-And, it goes without saying, take things of your personal hygiene.
+And, it goes without saying, take things off your personal hygiene.

 The next stage of your travelling: you are in China…

-I think, nobody will call this point an unimportant one, because photos gives us memories, they return us back into the best moments of our lives.
+I think, nobody will call this point an unimportant one, because photos give us memories, they return us back into the best moments of our lives.
 So, be sure, you have taken enough films or memory cards with you.
-It is a bad dream, to look for a memory card instead of admire the landscapes.
-Some places demands fees for photos and some just can’t be photographed (I mean: museums, relics, temples, palaces etc.) Ask permission before making a photo of this cute old man in the middle of the street.
+It is a bad dream, to look for a memory card instead of admiring the landscapes.
+Some places demand fees for photos and some just can’t be photographed (I mean: museums, relics, temples, palaces etc.) Ask permission before making a photo of this cute old man in the middle of the street.

 Water to drink